 And that was how Lord Grappler Gouf died.

 The blast scorched through his armor like it was weak plastic rather than reinforced Axium alloys, tearing into him without a sliver of mercy.
 There was a hiss of acidic energy, a flash of brilliant light, and the rumble and sharp boom of an explosion that completely stunned her.
-Between the disorienting stimuli in the air from the highly concentrated energy weapon and the sudden burst of energy that leapt off Grappler Gouf's wildly flailing energy signature, Chaos Cammerce was thrust headfirst into total pandemonium.
+Between the disorienting stimuli in the air from the concentrated plasma and the sudden burst of electric discharge that leapt off Grappler Gouf's wildly flailing energy signature, Chaos Cammerce was thrust headfirst into total pandemonium.
 Blind, deaf and tumbling, she hit the ground and whacked her head hard enough to make black and red lights bloom across her failing optical relay.
 Barcode and static flashed in her processor as her battle computer fell offline and tried to reboot, only to glitch and further block out the rest of the world.
 Her logic center was still scrambling to make sense of what just happened when she finally detected that something was on top of her, pinning her to the scalding grass.
 The offending weight was heavy, unmoving, burning, and soaking her with some kind of offensive smelling fluid, like burning tar and rubber mixed into one foul concoction.
 She shoved the aberrant mass off her with an unsteady heave and rolled away onto her back.

 When her vision cleared and her processor began to finally recollect itself from the intense whiplash, she saw Grappler was lying beside her at barely an arm's length.
 He was laying on his right side, his head twisted at an odd angle, just staring at her.
 He looked shocked, wearing an identical look to the one he wore last week when she slapped him across the face during a close combat brawl, but that expression had been hilarious.
 The look he was giving her now was haunting, intimidating and eerie all at once.
 His optic was flared bright and boring straight into her, unseeing and glazed, and he was lying very, very still.